rentry/rentry.github.io/_posts/2017-08-17-back-from-the-camera-shop.md

 ## Making images
 It’s absurdly, ostentatiously easy to make images these days.

-These cameras help us make images with meaning, purpose, and longevity.
-Loading film into a chamber, setting exposure, manually focusing, choosing lenses...the process makes the images more meaningful and of higher quality.
+Film cameras help us make images with meaning, purpose, and longevity.
+Loading film into a chamber, setting exposure, manually focusing, choosing lenses...the process results in images that are – impossibly – both surprising _and_ predictable.
+Perhaps more importantly, the process makes us more appreciative of the result, and imbues perpetual value in the artifact.

+But don’t worry if you need that backup.
 Thankfully, we have the best of both worlds.